-Currently I am Assistant Professor (Universitair Docent) and MacGillavry Fellow at UvA, as well as Assistant Professor (Forskarassistent) at GU.
+I am Assistant Professor (Universitair Docent) and MacGillavry Fellow at UvA, and Associate Professor (Docent in Logic) at GU.

 You can read more about the research groups I am affiliated to in the following links.

-My research explores the interface of mathematics and computer science by uncovering the subtle interactions between expressibility, complexity, and deductive strength in fixpoint logics.
+My research lies at the intersection of mathematics and computer science with a focus on interactions between expressibility, complexity, and deductive strength in fixpoint logics.
 I employ techniques from proof theory, notably proof transformations, cut-elimination and tableaux, to gain insight into the behaviour of fixpoint constructions.

-Other topics that I have worked on previously and/or are currently pursuing include relative computability, reverse mathematics, ordinal analysis, computational content of proofs, deep learning, logic of neural networks, automata theory and games.
+Other topics that I have worked on previously and/or are currently pursuing include relative computability, reverse mathematics, ordinal analysis, computational content of proofs, automata theory and games.